COE-Partners - Rotating Header Image

 Banking – A Productivity Gold Mine

-When I joined General Electric Capital fifteen years ago, I asked them why they would hire an engineer with no banking knowledge.
-The answer was quite surprising: “We have enough people who understand banking.
-Unfortunately, we do not have those with a process mindset.”
+When I joined General Electric Capital many years ago, I asked them why they would hire an engineer with no prior banking knowledge.
+The answer was quite a pleasant surprise: “We have enough people who understand banking.
+Unfortunately, we do not have those with a process mind-set.”

 Increase Productivity – The Leadership Challenge